HardyHardy08/pingit_clone/readme.md

 developer@machine:~/$ pip install -r pingit_clone/requirements/development.txt
 ```

-you should be good to go!
+you should be good to go! ...
+But, the databases will not have been made yet for the project to run.
+So go do a `makemigrations` and `migrate` of the apps just to make sure.

 To get started and look around the functionalities of the project, run a local django server.